AnandNair3301/LLMHandler/README.md

 ## Overview

-LLMHandler unifies access to various LLM providers by letting you specify a model using a **provider prefix** (e.g. `openai:gpt-4o-mini`).
-When a Pydantic model is provided, LLMHandler automatically appends JSON schema instructions to ensure the response is valid JSON matching your schema.
-If no model is provided, raw free‑form text is returned.
+LLMHandler unifies access to various LLM providers by letting you specify a model with a prefix (e.g., `openai:gpt-4o-mini`). **If you supply a Pydantic model**, LLMHandler instructs the LLM to return JSON conforming to that schema, then validates the response into your model. **If you omit a Pydantic model**, you get raw text.

 Additional capabilities include:

-- **Rate limiting**: Control requests/minute to avoid overloading APIs.
+- **Rate limiting**: Control requests/minute to avoid hitting provider limits.
-- **Batch processing**: Send multiple prompts at once (OpenAI only).
+- **Batch processing**: Bulk-handle multiple prompts for typed OpenAI calls.
-- **Partial failure handling**: If one prompt fails due to an API error or input that’s too large, that error is captured per prompt while other prompts still succeed.
+- **Partial failure**: If one prompt fails (e.g. token limit), that prompt’s error is captured, and the other prompts still succeed.

 ---

 ## Features

 1. **Multi-Provider Support**
-   Easily switch between **OpenAI**, **Anthropic**, **Gemini** (Generative Language API or Vertex AI), **DeepSeek**, etc. by just changing the prefix in the model string.
+   Swap providers (OpenAI, Anthropic, Gemini, etc.) by changing the prefix in your model string.

-2. **Structured & Unstructured Responses**
+2. **Structured & Unstructured**
-   - **Structured**: Provide a Pydantic model for validated, strongly typed data.
+   - **Structured**: Provide a custom Pydantic model to parse the JSON response.
-   - **Unstructured**: Omit or pass `response_type=None` to get free-text strings.
+   - **Unstructured**: Skip the model (or set `response_type=None`) to receive free-text.

 3. **Batch Processing**
-   For OpenAI typed responses, you can process multiple prompts in a single job, with results auto-written to JSONL files.
+   In typed mode for OpenAI, you can process multiple prompts in a single background job, with outputs stored to JSONL.

 4. **Rate Limiting**
-   Avoid hitting provider rate limits by specifying a requests-per-minute value.
+   Just set `requests_per_minute=...`, and the library paces API calls accordingly.

-5. **Partial Failure Handling**
+5. **Per-Prompt Partial Failure**
-   When multiple prompts are processed, each prompt’s success or error is returned individually.
+   If you pass multiple prompts, each prompt’s success or failure stands alone.
+You see which prompts failed and which succeeded.

 6. **Easy Configuration**
-   Reads keys from your local environment or `.env` file by default, or you can pass them directly when instantiating `UnifiedLLMHandler`.
+   Keys can be read from environment variables or `.env`, or you can pass them explicitly.

 ---

 ## Installation

-Because this package is published to PyPI as **`llm_handler_validator`**, you can install it via **pip**:
+Since the package is on PyPI as **`llm_handler_validator`**, you can install it via **pip**:

 ```bash
 pip install llm_handler_validator
 ```

-Or using **PDM** (which will add it to your `pyproject.toml` dependencies):
+**Or** if you use **PDM**, add it to your project with:

 ```bash
 pdm add llm_handler_validator
 ```

-If you are working from a cloned repository and have a local `pdm.lock` file, simply running:
+If you’ve cloned the repository and have a local `pdm.lock`, then:

 ```bash
 pdm install
 ```

-will install **this package** (from local source) and all its dependencies.
-PDM detects the project name (`llm_handler_validator`) from your local `pyproject.toml`.
+will install this package (as specified in `pyproject.toml`) plus dependencies.

 ---

 ## Configuration

-Create a `.env` file in your project’s root (or set environment variables in some other way).
+Create a `.env` file in your project’s root, or set environment variables.
 For example:

 ```ini
 OPENAI_API_KEY=your_openai_api_key